farmeter/random/interview/4_Networking.md

 ipv2 is a 32-bit address scheme which allows a total 2^32 number of address. ipv6 is 4 times larger than ipv4. it is 128 bit address scheme and allows total 2^128 number of addresses.

+## Explain DNS?
+dns stands for domain nameing server. dns acts as a translator between domain names and ip address. as human remember names, the coumputer understands only humbers. generally, we assign names to websites and computers like google.com wikipedia.com etc. when we type such names the dns translates it into numbers and excute the requests.